apache/cordova-docs/docs/en/edge/guide/platforms/index.md

 Before developing for any of the platforms listed below, install cordova's command-line interface (CLI).
-(For details, see The Cordova Command-line Interface.)
+(For details, see The Command-line Interface.)

 To develop Cordova applications, you must install SDKs for each mobile platform you are targeting.
 This installation is necessary regardless